-Whether you owe money or you’re bound to get a refund, tax software can walk you step-by-step through the process to get to the end result, helping you maximize everything you can to get the best possible outcome that ensures you don’t leave anything you could be claiming on the table.
+Whether you owe money or you’re bound to get a refund, tax software can walk you step-by-step through the process to get to the end result.
+It can help you maximize everything you can to get the best possible outcome that ensures you don’t leave anything you could be claiming on the table.
 You can even file your taxes online.

 Getting ready to tackle your taxes?
-Here are some tips to ease the pain, first of which is to grab yourself a strong coffee and bottle of water before you get started!
+Here are some tips to ease the pain, the first of which is to grab yourself a strong cup of coffee or tea and a bottle of water before you get started!

 Organize tax related information ahead of time